aacl2023-srw/aacl2023-srw.github.io/cfp.md

 Student Research Workshop Collocated with AACL-IJCNLP 2022

-Date: XXX YYY, 2022
+Date: Nov 24, 2022

-***Paper Submission Deadline: XXX YYY, 2022 ****
+***Paper Submission Deadline: Sep 9, 2022 ****

-Submissions should be made on the START conference system: TBA
+Submissions should be made on the START conference system: https://softconf.com/aacl2022/SRW/

 You CAN submit a paper to the main deadline, even if you didn't participate in the pre-submission mentoring.